March 13 is National K9 Veterans Day

 “They asked me if I wanted to do a three-year internship to train service dogs.
 I worked for them for about six years with dogs for children with disabilities,” he said.
 When he re-enrolled at UMGC for his social work degrees, he stepped away from the job and, after graduating, launched his own organization.

-Rice received a bachelor’s degree in social science from UMGC in 2021, taking advantage of UMGC credits he earned at intervals—with interruptions for active duty in Iraq—beginning in 2004.
+Rice took undergraduate courses in social science, taking advantage of UMGC credits he earned at intervals—with interruptions for active duty in Iraq—beginning in 2004.
 In 2022, he completed an accelerated master’s program in social work through a collaboration between UMGC and Salisbury University in Maryland.

 Rice, who holds the title of vice president at K9’s for Veterans Abroad, trains dogs and matches them with veterans who might benefit.
 He is helped in the training by Lumen, his service animal whose name means “light.”
 The 4-year-old black Labrador Retriever is Rice’s second service animal and the first he trained for himself.